Nar-phu Valley Treking

 How to Go to Nar-Phu Valley

 The journey to Nar-Phu Valley usually starts from Kathmandu, the capital city of Nepal.
 From Kathmandu, trekkers travel by road to Besisahar, the starting point of the Annapurna Circuit.
-A jeep ride can take trekkers further to Koto, which is the real entry point to Nar-Phu Valley.
-From Koto, trekkers need to register their permits at the checkpoint and then continue walking into the valley.
+A jeep ride can take trekkers further to Koto, which is why it is considered the real entry point to the Nar-Phu Valley.
+From there, trekkers need to register their permits at the checkpoint, and afterward, they continue walking deeper into the valley.
 The route passes through forests, gorges, suspension bridges, and rocky trails.
 The trek usually takes around 16 to 20 days depending on the itinerary.

 People of Nar-Phu Valley